-b) Process for Student Conduct Issues
+Process for Student Conduct Issues

-Independent action
+Independent Action

-- i.
-When a faculty member, field educator, or administrator has concerns about an occupational therapy student meeting any of the standards of conduct, he or she will: - a.
-Discuss the concerns directly with the student and work to resolve the issues (including but not exclusive to designing plans of current action to resolve the problems and additional action to avoid the problems in the future); - b.
-Document dates and content of key communications and meetings(s) with the student; and - c.
-Create a written plan for resolving concerns, with student's verification of receipt. - d.
-Advisor to maintain a copy - e.
-Advisor to follow-up during that semester and subsequent semesters. - f.
-File appropriate form with Office of Student Conduct and Academic Integrity if the concern meets that office's criteria.
+When a faculty member, field educator, or administrator has concerns about an occupational therapy student meeting any of the standards of conduct, he or she will:

+- Discuss the concerns directly with the student and work to resolve the issues (including but not exclusive to designing plans of current action to resolve the problems and additional action to avoid the problems in the future); - 2.
+Document dates and content of key communications and meetings(s) with the student; and - 3.
+Create a written plan for resolving concerns, sending to student and advisor via email. - 4.
+Advisor to follow-up during that semester and subsequent semesters. - 5.
+File appropriate form with the Office for Community Standards if the concern meets that office's criteria.